630 Fifth Avenue

 New York, NY 10111

-The Alfred P. Sloan Foundation began attending the Institute on Teaching and Mentoring in 1998.
-Their first cohort was 22 students, and has grown to almost 200 in 2014
+The Alfred P. Sloan Foundation scholars began attending the Institute on Teaching and Mentoring in 1998.
+Their first cohort was 22 students, and participation has grown to approximately 150.

-In the Sloan Minority Ph.D. program (MPHD), the Foundation partners with select faculty, departments, and universities with proven track records of successfully recruiting and graduating minority Ph.D. candidates in STEM fields.
-Funds provide fellowships to minority students, allowing successful degree programs to enroll, train, and eventually graduate more students than would otherwise be possible.
+Through the funding of University Centers of Exemplary Mentoring, the Foundation partners with select universities with proven track records of successfully recruiting and graduating minority Ph.D. candidates in STEM fields.
+Funds provide scholarships to underrepresented minority students and support for recruitment and retention activities.
+Over 2000 doctoral students have received support through the MPHD Program since 1995.

 1805 7th Street NW